hamlett-neil-ur/diagnostic_cognitive_model/README.md

 <img width="900" src="./ConceptOfOperations/Use Case 5︎⃣ Review class summary of learner  knowledge state for all learning standards in course scope .png" align="center" >
 </p>

 The production version was implemented in python.
-The [SQLAlchmey](https://www.sqlalchemy.org/) package was employed for the data input/output.
+The [SQLAlchmey](https://www.sqlalchemy.org/) package was employed for the data input/output via SQL queries.
 Most data-handling within the algorithm was instantiated using [pandas](https://pandas.pydata.org/pandas-docs/stable/index.html).
 The [pgmpy](https://github.com/pgmpy/pgmpy) and [pomegranate](https://pomegranate.readthedocs.io/en/latest/) packages provided the Bayesian-network calculations.

 Bayesian networks allow us to solve for the marginal conditional probabilities for any vertex in a directed-acyclic graph given measurement of other vertices within a reasonable distance.
 The *Mastery* DCM used this to provide diagnostic estimates for each individual student given some evidence of learning.
 It thereby addressed varying evidentiary coverage of the curriculum among students.